 What are supplemental wages?

-Supplemental wages are payments that employers provide to employees in addition to their regular wages.
-While regular wages are comprised of hourly wages or a monthly salary, supplemental wages can include earnings such as:
+Supplemental wages are a form of compensation employers offer in addition to base income.
+While base pay consists of hourly wages or a monthly salary, supplemental pay includes earnings such as:

 - Severance pay

 - Vacation pay

 Take note, though, that employers can legally include reported tips and overtime pay in the regular wages rather than the supplemental wages.

 Why should HR leaders care about supplemental wages?

 Though supplemental wages don’t usually make up the bulk of a compensation package, they’re still important.
 Supplemental pay can serve as a reward for hard work and achievements or an incentive for people to demonstrate more dedication and a better work ethic.